 “It’s unclear whether Apple has an advertising insert in Newsweek or whether Newsweek has an insert in an Apple brochure,” Sculley quipped in a November 8 interview with the San Francisco Chronicle.

 In the end, the campaign met with mixed reviews.
-Around 200,000 customers took advantage of it.
+Around 200,000 customers took advantage of the computer test-drive offer.
 I’ve spoken with Apple fans who got their first taste of the Mac by taking one home for 24 hours — only to fall in love and never buy a computer made by another company again.

 On the other end of the spectrum, computer dealers hated the campaign.
 Macs were already in short supply.
-Loaning them out meant lots of paperwork for no guaranteed sale, and also ensured that Macs might not actually be available in stores when real customers came along to buy one.
+Loaning them out meant lots of paperwork for no guaranteed sale.
+It also ensured that Macs might not actually be available in stores when real customers came along to buy one.

 In addition, many testers returned the Macs in slightly worse condition than when loaned.
 The damage, while typically not bad enough to charge the shopper, still could be noticeable.